saiashishpalai/source-searcher-pro/README.md

 ## 🎯 What is Haven7?

-Haven7 is an AI-powered search platform that unifies your workplace knowledge across multiple tools.
-Instead of searching through Slack messages, Notion pages, and Google Drive files separately, Haven7 provides a single, intelligent search interface that:
+Haven7 is a **cross-workspace knowledge aggregation platform** that unifies information across multiple clients, projects, and workspaces.
+Instead of juggling between different Slack workspaces, Notion workspaces, Google Drive accounts, and Microsoft Teams tenants, Haven7 provides a single, intelligent search interface that:

-- **Searches across all your connected platforms** simultaneously
+- **Searches across ALL your workspaces** simultaneously (multiple clients, projects, teams)
 - **Generates AI summaries** of search results using OpenAI's GPT models
 - **Enables conversational follow-ups** to dig deeper into your findings
 - **Maintains search history** with persistent conversation threads
 - **Provides contextual answers** using Retrieval Augmented Generation (RAG)

-**Built for Product Managers** and teams who need to quickly access distributed information without context switching.
+**Built for multi-client professionals** - founders, agency PMs, freelancers, and consultants who manage multiple workspaces and need to find information across all their clients without context switching.

+## 🎯 Real Use Cases

+### The Multi-Client Professional Problem
+You're managing multiple clients, each with their own:
+- **Slack workspaces** (Client A, Client B, Client C...)
+- **Notion workspaces** (different project documentation)
+- **Google Drive accounts** (client-specific files)
+- **Microsoft Teams tenants** (client meetings and discussions)

+### The Information Chaos
+- Client A discussed pricing in Teams channel last month
+- Client B's decision about feature X was in a Slack DM
+- Client C's meeting had critical feedback in a transcript
+- You can't remember which workspace, which channel, which conversation

+### The Haven7 Solution
+**"Show me all conversations about 'pricing model' across ALL my clients"**

+Instead of searching 5+ different workspaces individually, Haven7 searches everything at once and shows you:
+- Client A's Teams discussion about pricing
+- Client B's Slack conversation about the same topic
+- Client C's Notion document with pricing strategy
+- All in one unified search result

 ---